coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 ## Production Processing Strategy

-For processing the full collection of 10,000-15,000 documents, we've designed a two-phase approach that efficiently handles both regular documents and those requiring OCR:
+For processing the full collection of 10,000-15,000 documents, we've designed an optimized approach that efficiently handles both regular documents and those requiring OCR:

-### Two-Phase Processing Approach
+### Optimized Two-Phase Processing Approach

 1. **Phase 1: Regular Document Processing**
    - Process all documents normally using PyPDF2 for PDFs and ebooklib for EPUBs